 This expense is due to the compensation of directors, officers, employees and consultants that are share based and not directly related to the exploration and evaluation of Stibnite Gold.
-This expense for the current quarter is consistent with the comparative quarter in 2014.
-The fair value of options granted is estimated at the time of the grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's consolidated annual financial statements for the period ended December 31, 2014.
+This expense for the current quarter is below the comparative quarter in 2014 as there were fewer options that vested in the quarter.
+The fair value of options granted is estimated at the time of the grant using the Black- Scholes option pricing model which uses various assumptions that are outlined in the Corporation's consolidated annual financial statements for the period ended December 31, 2014.